-- 7.1 All part time HE students apply directly to Lincoln College. - 7.2 Online applicants will receive an automatic reply from the College website confirming receipt of their application.
-All other applicants will be sent an acknowledgement letter within 10 working days. - 7.3 Handwritten applications are date stamped on receipt.
-All applications (handwritten and online) are logged onto our management information system (ProSolution). - 7.4 The part time application will then be scanned and sent to the HE Administration Team for processing. - 7.5 Following notification of a part time application, the College will arrange a course specific interview for applicants on the following programmes:

-- Certificate in Education, Training and Skills Level 5

-- BSc (Hons) Clinical Herbalism
+- 7.1 All part time HE applicants apply directly to Lincoln College. - 7.2 Online applicants will receive an automatic reply from the College website confirming receipt of their application. - 7.3 Following notification of a part time application, the College will arrange a course specific interview for applicants on the following programmes: - Certificate in Education, Training and Skills Level 5 - BSc (Hons) Clinical Herbalism - BA (Hons) Commercial Photography and Digital Media - BA (Hons) Musical Instrument Craft - BA (Hons) Professional Policing - Professional Graduate Diploma in Education, Training and Skills (PGDE)

-- BSc (Hons) Acupuncture

-- BA (Hons) Lens Based Media

-- BA (Hons) Musical Instrument Craft

-- BA (Hons) Professional Policing Level 6

-- Professional Graduate Diploma in Education, Training and Skills (PGDE)

 Interviews are not routinely required for applications to other programmes, although admissions tutors may wish to discuss applications with individuals in more detail.
-Applicants may thereforebe contacted for an informal discussion in order to enable the admissions tutor to make a decision regarding an application.
+Applicants may therefore be contacted for an informal discussion in order to enable the admissions tutor to make a decision regarding an application.
 If deemed necessary tutors reserve the right to conduct an interview on any course.

-- 7.6 Applicants, following interview where required, will be given one of the following: - Unconditional offer where the applicant already meets all entry criteria required - Conditional offer where the applicant will be required to meet specific entry criteria - Rejected where unfortunately the applicant has not met coursespecific entry requirements - 7.7 Where an awarding body imposes specific entry requirements the College will assist the applicant to check whether they meet those requirements.
-The responsibility of the accuracy of the information supplied to the validating body rests with the applicant. - 7.8 Where the College accepts applications for courses through an admissions interview, we aim to email an offer within 10 working days from the interview if successful. - 7.9 When a student has been made an offer, they will be sent an information pack including terms and conditions, course information and accommodation information in compliance with the requirements set by the Competition and Markets Authority (CMA). - 7.10 Applicants are then required to contact the College in order to formally accept an offer.
-Following this formal acceptance, a full set of course information with terms and conditions will be sent to the applicants along with details of the course enrolment and induction timetable.
+- 7.4 Applicants, following interview where required, will be given one of the following: - Unconditional offer where the applicant already meets all entry criteria required - Conditional offer where the applicant will be required to meet specific entry criteria - Rejected where unfortunately the applicant has not met course specific entry requirements - 7.5 Where an awarding body imposes specific entry requirements the College will assist the applicant to check whether they meet those requirements.
+The responsibility of the accuracy of the information supplied to the validating body rests with the applicant.

+- 7.6 Where the College accepts applications for courses through an admissions interview, we aim to email an offer within 10 working days from the interview if successful. - 7.7 When a student has been made an offer, they will be sent an information pack including terms and conditions and course information in compliance with the requirements set by the Competition and Markets Authority (CMA). - 7.8 Applicants are then required to contact the College by email in order to formally accept an offer.
+Following this formal acceptance, a full set of course information with terms and conditions will be sent to along with details of further communication from course teams regarding course enrolment and the induction timetable.